He-26/Game_2048/README.md

-# Game_2048
--> Using Java, Object Oriented designs.

--> download that exe file

--? install it in locally then play it.

-**game instructions:**

--> use keyboard up, right, down, left keys to play a game.

-Thank you.

-some more details adding soon

-Implementation Process:

-step 1: created java project
-step 2: implemented main logic and successfully run and test it locally step 3: created a jar file step 4: download installer pro software from click teams to create a exe file step 5: using that software we just generate exe file using that jar file step 6: then it will generate exe file

-Execution Process:

-step 1: download exe file from repo step 2: double click on downloaded file then click on next until you see finish button step 3: open that shortcut file which is created on desktop after execution step 4: using key boards keys up, down, left, right step 5: if we want restart the game then just click on restart option on menu

-thanks
+🧩 Game 2048

+**Languages & Tools Used:**

+Java
+Eclipse IDE
+GitHub

+**Features**

+Interactive and user-friendly interface

+Keyboard-based gameplay (Up, Down, Left, Right)

+Restart option available from the game menu

+**Implementation Process**

+Created a Java project in Eclipse.

+Implemented the core game logic and tested it successfully on the local environment.

+Generated a JAR file from the project.

+Downloaded “Installer Pro” software from Clickteam to convert the JAR file into an executable (.exe) file.

+Used Installer Pro to create the .exe file from the generated JAR.

+Executable file successfully generated and tested.

+**Execution Instructions**

+Download the .exe file from this repository.

+Run the installer by double-clicking the file, then click Next until you see the Finish button.

+After installation, a desktop shortcut will be created automatically.

+Launch the game using the desktop shortcut.

+Play using keyboard keys:

+⬆️ Up

+⬇️ Down

+⬅️ Left

+➡️ Right

+To restart the game, click on the Restart option from the menu bar.

+**Thank You**

+Thank you for checking out Game 2048!